 - 1. Complete a DeVos Online Application at: apply.northwood.edu - 2.
 Current verifiable resume or curriculum vitae (CV) - 3.
-Official Undergraduate Transcripts
+Official Undergraduate and Graduate Transcripts

-An official transcript from all undergraduate institutions attended, including the institution where a baccalaureate degree was awarded are required.
-Photocopies or student-issued transcripts are not acceptable for admission.
-You may submit an unofficial copy of your transcript for review; however, DeVos still requires an official transcript to make an admission decision.
+An official transcript from all undergraduate and graduate institutions attended, including the institution where a baccalaureate and master courses and/or degree were awarded are required.
+You may submit an unofficial copy of your transcript for an admission decision; however, if admitted, DeVos still requires all official transcripts to be registered for graduate courses.